Amzani/apidesk-sdk-test-def/docs/models/components/createleadrequestemailstype.md

 # CreateLeadRequestEmailsType

-Specifies the category of the email address, such as 'work', 'personal', or 'other'.
-This helps in organizing and distinguishing between different email addresses associated with the lead.
-If provided, it should be a valid string representing the email type.
+Specifies the type of email address associated with the lead, such as 'work', 'personal', or 'other'.
+This helps categorize the email for better organization and communication.
+It is optional and should be a string that clearly identifies the email's purpose.

 ## Example Usage